ading2210/sandstone/README.md

 [<img src="https://upload.wikimedia.org/wikipedia/commons/a/af/USDA_Mineral_Sandstone_93c3955.jpg?20050520171627" height="128px">](https://commons.wikimedia.org/wiki/File:USDA_Mineral_Sandstone_93c3955.jpg)

 Sandstone is an experimental web proxy utilizing sandboxed iframes and no service worker.

-It is able to run from within a local HTML file, so it can avoid being blocked in many situations.
+Traditional web proxies like [Ultraviolet](https://github.com/titaniumnetwork-dev/Ultraviolet) require you to visit a domain that is unblocked, leading to a whack-a-mole situation of having these domains be blocked and trying to find new ones.
+Sandstone on the other hand is able to run from within a local HTML file, so it can avoid being blocked in many situations.
+Additionally, traditional web proxies do not sandbox the proxied pages, so any site can take control of the proxy as a whole and steal credentials.
+Sandstone avoids this by putting the proxied pages inside a [sandboxed iframe](https://www.w3schools.com/tags/att_iframe_sandbox.asp), so they absolutely cannot access the parent page.

 Try it here: https://sandstone.pages.dev/